smclacke/inception/notes.md

  -- for systemctl command

 **important**
-/etc/hosts - change file so locahost has smclacken.42.fr also -
+/etc/hosts - change file so locahost also has smclacken.42.fr